jplevyak/dparser/docs/manual.md

 E: '-' E $unary_right 1 | E '+' E $binary_left 2;
 ```

+### Ambiguity Resolution

+Ambiguities are resolved by the following rules:

+1. Local priorities and associativities are used to resolve ambiguities
+for operators which are adjacent.
+This suffices for most cases of simple
+mathematical expressions.

+2. If the above fails, all the ambiguous parse nodes are sorted by least height, then highest priority, then earliest start and then the priorites are compares pairwise in order.
+The first difference in priorities is used to resolve the ambiguity in favor of highest priority node's parse tree.
+This follows the intuition that the higher priority rules should be resolved first.
+It may produce unintuitive results in cases where many different parses are possible and non-local high priority reductions result in lower priority reductions being selected later (higher) in the parse tree.
+Such cases may require restructuring the grammar.

+3. If the above fails, the longest match is used to resolve the ambiguity.

+4. If the above fails, smallest height is used to resolve the ambiguity.

+5. If the above fails, any user defined ambiguity resolution function is called.

+Note that these default ambiguity resolution rules can be overridden by flags and the default ambiguity resolution function will print out the ambiguous parse trees if the `verbose_level` flag is set after which it will abort.

+e

 ## Actions

 Actions are the bits of code which run when a reduction occurs.
 For example: